Sunday, April 14, 2024

 Point 10 The confident tone of Acts seems unlikely during the Neronian persecutions of Christians and the Jewish War with the Rome during the late 60s.

 Why did Luke fail to mention all of these 66-70 A.D. cataclysmic events?
-The answer is surely obvious: since we should expect to read about these events, but we do not strongly suggests that the better explanation is that Luke finished the Book of Acts before any of these events occurred.
+The answer is surely obvious: since we should expect to read about these events, this does strongly suggests that the better explanation is that Luke finished the Book of Acts before any of these events occurred.

 Point 11 Certain vocabulary points to an early date.
 This vocabulary includes: